-Ever since I started playing the mandolin and understood how I can tune it, and especially after ending up tuning all 25 mandolins and mandolas of the Mandolin Orchestra I was a member, people have been asking me for details about my method and tools I’ve been using to help.
+Mandolin tuning has been a frequent asked question I was asked ever since I started playing the mandolin and understood how I can tune it.
+This became more frequent especially after ending up tuning all 25 mandolins and mandolas of the Mandolin Orchestra I was a member; people have been asking me for details about my method and tools I’ve been using.

 There are several methods one can use to easily tune a mandolin and the one I’m going to explain is just one of them.

-Before starting I will give an overview of the steps involved in properly tuning a mandolin:
+Before starting I will give an overview of the steps involved in mandolin tuning:

 Before tuning (prerequisites):

 - Make sure you understand the parts of the mandolin used for tuning

 - Make sure you have available a reference sound

 - Take all necessary security precautions to protect your eyes

 Mandolin tuning steps: